emhill/117-Su15/src/morea/06.functions/pwod7.md

 ---
 # Practice HW8: Go with the (control) flow

-Rather than writing a program, in this practice HW you will walk through the execution of a program on paper. ***You don’t need to run either program to complete the assignment.***
+Rather than writing a program, in this practice HW you will walk through the execution of a program on paper. ***You don’t need to run the program to complete the assignment.***

 <!--{% include wod-times.html Rx="<20 min" Av="20-40 min" Sd="40-60 min" DNF="60+ min" %}-->